 Luckily for climbers everywhere, DMM has taken the Offset into their stable of nuts, and with a few tweaks, will be producing them again.
 I hope more climbers take notice this time and buy a few for their racks to try out.

 Sizes 1-6, Price Range: £10

-Although they look like micro wires, the brilliant Superlight Rock is infact a ful sized rock, only cut in half.
-This not only gives you a nut that matches the thickness of your full sized nuts (1-6), but with half the bulk , lower weight and the ability to be set in very shallow cracks.
-The Superlights are more expensive, but the take up much less room on a rack, and a perfect 3rd option for those who probably only need two sets, or to further expand the placement possibilities of those who use a lot of nuts.
+Although they look like microwires, the brilliant Superlight Rock is in fact a full sized-rock, only cut in half.
+This not only gives you a nut that matches the thickness of your full-sized nuts (1-6), but with half the bulk, lower weight and the ability to be set in very shallow cracks.
+The Superlights are more expensive, but they take up much less room on a rack, and a perfect 3rd option for those who probably only need two sets, or to further expand the placement possibilities of those who use a lot of nuts.

 February 19 2023